qiaojunfeng/WannierDatasets/README.md

 ## Structure of the repo

+- [`datasets/`](./datasets/) each subfolder contains a dataset for a specific system
 - [`pseudo/`](./pseudo/) pseudopotentials used when generating the datasets
 - [`src/`](./src/) a fake folder just to make `Project.toml` happy
 - [`util/`](./util/) Several small scripts that help with running the examples

 ## Contributing

 If you feel your dataset is useful for the community, please feel free to contribute.
-In general, we would like to

-- keep the repository as small as possible but still produce (more or less) physically meaningful results (e.g., roughly correct band structures).
-  Of course, for testing datasets, no such requirement is needed.
-- keep the original DFT input files and scripts for generating the datasets, to ensure reproducibility.
-This also allows us to regenerate the datasets if needed.
+Please have a look at the [contributing guidelines](./docs/CONTRIBUTING.md).